Transferring disentangled representations: bridging the gap between synthetic and real images: Evaluating the quality of disentanglement

-Let $D$ be a dataset formed by image pairs, \(D=\{(X_i^1, X_i^2, k_i)\}_{i=1}^N\), where $X_i^1, X_i^2$ are two images that differ for only the FoV $k_i$ (e.g. object color). \\ OMES requires computing a weighted \textit{association} matrix $S$ between the dimensions of the representation and the FoVs, with higher association values if the factor is encoded in a certain dimension.
-The procedure is described in Algorithm \ref{algo:Smatrix}.
-We consider the representations of the image pairs in dataset $D$, obtaining $D_{\Phi}$.
-In matrix notation we may write it as $D_{\Phi}=[\pmb{R}^1, \pmb{R}^2, \pmb{k}]$, where the pair $\pmb{R}^1$ and $\pmb{R}^2$ are $N \times m $-dimensional matrices with each row $i$ is the representation of the $i$-th image pair $\Phi(X^1_i)=r_i^1$ and $\Phi(X^2_i)=r_i^2$ respectively.
-For each FoV $k$ we extract the rows of $D_\Phi$ such that the $i$-th entry of vector $\pmb{k}$ is $k_i=k$, we call this set $D_\Phi^k$. \\ Each matrix entry $S[h,j]$ relates a dimension $h$ of the estimated disentangled representation with a FoV $j$.
+OMES requires computing a weighted \textit{association} matrix $S$ between the dimensions of the representation and the FoVs, with higher association values if the factor is encoded in a certain dimension (see Algorithm \ref{algo:Smatrix}): we consider the representations of the image pairs in dataset $D$, obtaining $D_{\Phi}$.
+In matrix notation we may write it as $D_{\Phi}=[\pmb{R}^1, \pmb{R}^2, \pmb{k}]$, where the pair $\pmb{R}^1$ and $\pmb{R}^2$ are $N\times m$-dimensional matrices with each row $i$ is the representation of the $i$-th image pair $\Phi(X^1_i)=r_i^1$ and $\Phi(X^2_i)=r_i^2$ respectively.
+For each FoV $k$ we extract the rows of $D_\Phi$ such that the $i$-th entry of vector $\pmb{k}$ is $k_i=k$, we call this set $D_\Phi^k$.
+Each entry $S[h,j]$ of the association matrix relates a dimension $h$ of the estimated disentangled representation with a FoV $j$.
 Its value is in the range $[0,1]$ with elements close to $1$ corresponding to a dimension that effectively captures the variations of a FoV.
 The association is based on a correlation analysis: since the samples from $D_\Phi^k$ are paired to differ only for the FoV $k$, we expect a good representation \textit{not to correlate} where such FoV is encoded.
 To ease interpretability, we transform the obtained values (see Algorithm \ref{algo:Smatrix}, line 6) so that high values denote a strong association between dimension and FoV.\\ When the model exhibits perfect disentanglement, each row and column of the association matrix $S$ present just one element with a high association, corresponding to the only dimension where the factor is encoded.
-We thus measure the level of disentanglement through similarity with an ideal array, where the association matrix shows all 0s but in the positions of the correct associations, where there are 1s.
-We rely on the above considerations to derive our metric as a linear combination of two main contributions.
-The \textit{Overlap Score} (OS) penalizes the overlap of different FoVs in the same dimensions (Algorithm \ref{algo:overlap} --- in this case, each row of $S$, associated with a dimension, is compared with the ideal array) {and hence measures Modularity}, while the \textit{Multiple Encoding Score} (MES) penalizes the encoding of the same factor into different dimensions (Algorithm \ref{algo:mencoding} --- in this case each column of $S$ corresponding to a FoV is compared with the ideal array){ measuring Compactness}.
-In both algorithms, we derive a vector summarizing the contribution of all dimensions for the considered FoV.
-The final score in $[0,1]$ (higher values meaning higher disentanglement) can be obtained with a pooling (either MAX or AVERAGE) on the vector.
-The OMES metric is computed as
+We thus measure the level of disentanglement through similarity with an ideal array, where the association matrix shows all 0s but in the positions of the correct associations, where there are 1s.\\